 We understand that budgeting for your time at university is important, and we want to make sure you understand any course-related costs that are not covered by your tuition fee.
-This may include a laptop, books, or stationery.
-Additional costs for this course could include field class and project costs.
+This could include expenses such as field clothing and sustenance (food and drinks) during fieldwork.